Music & Theatre (MTF)

 MTF 470 Special Topics & Indept Study (3 credits)

 Student majors may pursue investigation of topics beyond those listed in the catalog.
 Major GPA of 3.0 required, as is prior approval by the chair and faculty mentor.
 Course number dependent on relevant level of coursework.
+Music, Theatre, & Film fee of $150.00 applies to this course.

 MTF 491 Internship (3 credits)

 Junior and Senior MTF majors may broaden their perspective by completing an approved internship in Music, Theatre, or Film/TV.
 Students are expected to spend six to eight hours per week on site, and to maintain a weekly journal of their experiences and to secure a report by their immediate supervisor at mid semester and upon completion of the work.
 Prior approval by the chair is required.
+Music, Theatre, & Film fee of $150.00 applies to this course.

-Attributes: GEP Art/Literature, Music Industry Course, Undergraduate
+Attributes: GEP: Art/Literature, Music Industry Course, Undergraduate

 MTF 492 Internship: Music/Theatre/Film (3 credits)

 Junior and Senior MTF majors may broaden their perspective by completing an approved internship in Music, Theatre, or Film/TV.
 Students are expected to spend six to eight hours per week on site, and to maintain a weekly journal of their experiences and to secure a report by their immediate supervisor at mid semester and upon completion of the work.
 Prior approval by the chair is required.
+Music, Theatre, & Film fee of $150.00 applies to this course.

 MTF 493 Indep Prj: Mus, Theat, Film I (3 credits)

 Students pursuing advanced independent projects, especially those in connection with departmental or university honors, may register for these courses under the direct mentorship of department faculty.
 Prior approval of both faculty mentor and chair required.
+Music, Theatre, & Film fee of $150.00 applies to this course.

-Attributes: GEP Art/Literature, Music Industry Course, Undergraduate
+Attributes: GEP: Art/Literature, Music Industry Course, Undergraduate

 MTF 494 Indep Prj: Mus, Theat, Film II (3 credits)